 Onto the mains…

 Haggis Mac and cheese £7 was a crispy topped oozing mass housed in its own skillet.
 As the same price of the carrots, by comparison we definitely got our money’s worth.
-It was a dish that we could be friends with.
+It was a dish that we could be friends with, and you should too.

-The Veni-Moo £10 is so called as the burger is an assemblage of venison and a beef rustically formed into a patty, cooked pink before I inhaled it.
+The Veni-Moo £10 is so called as the burger is an assemblage of not just venison but also a beef patty, seared so the exterior is a dark bark and the interior is still pink from the griddle before we inhaled it.
 There was also béarnaise, viscous American cheese and caramelised onions in a moist, soft yielding brioche bun.
-It got voted as London’s best burger once, I get it, it was genuinely inviting and was a burger that you want to tell your mates about.
+It got voted as London’s best burger once, I get it, it was genuinely really tasty and it was a burger that had me telling my mates about the next day.

 I finished off with one of these.. £18 a dram.
-It would have been rude not to as it would have been like having pork with no fat by not doing so!
+It would have been rude not to as coming here without having a dram is like having having a bacon sarnie without bread, it’s missing the point!

 The kind bartender also gave me a drop of this wonderful stuff.